Pieoss23/todo_js/README.md

 # todo_js

 ***
-Create a easy todo to practise javascript Vanilla
+Create a easy todo to practise Vanilla Javascript